-If you are sick with fever and respiratory symptoms like cough or difficulty breathing, please call you primary care provider for guidance.
+If you have COVID-19 symptoms like cough or difficulty breathing, please call you primary care provider for guidance.
 For the health of our community do not walk into Yale Health without calling first.

 What to do if you become ill?

-If you experience fever, cough, difficulty breathing, malaise, fatigue or muscle aches stay home and contact a healthcare provider for guidance—do not go to a healthcare facility prior to calling your doctor or a hospital emergency room for instructions.
+If you experience COVID-19 symptoms stay home and contact a healthcare provider for guidance—do not go to a healthcare facility prior to calling your doctor or a hospital emergency room for instructions.

 - If you are a Yale student or Yale Health member, you should contact Internal Medicine (203-432-0038), Student Health (203-432-0312), or Pediatrics (203-432-0206) from 8:30 a.m. to 5 p.m.
 For urgent attention 24 hours a day, 7 days a week, please call Yale Health Acute Care (203-432-0123).

 - If you are an Aetna member or have other healthcare coverage, please contact your physician.

 - Avoid contact with others to limit spread.

 What are the symptoms of COVID-19?